 In 2012, the New England Biolabs team went to Dreamforce and observed what other companies — like GE, with its connected engine — were doing with Salesforce.
 But the IT team still wasn’t sure what to build or connect, or even how to leverage the platform more aggressively to be more responsive to customers.
 Until, that is, team members went back to the hotel to relax and found the answer in their minibar: If the hotel could track the products they were pulling from the minibar, why couldn’t NEB’s freezers track what scientists were purchasing?

-Taking another look at the Salesforce Platform, with its APIs and solutions like Heroku, the team found that developing an interactive freezer model would be faster than a more traditional model.
+Taking another look at the Customer 360 Platform, with its APIs and solutions like Heroku, the team found that developing an interactive freezer model would be faster than a more traditional model.
 In fact, it took only a matter weeks, rather than months, to iterate and integrate the new model.

-The APIs from the Salesforce Platform made it possible to do things that no other platform could.
-In fact, using the Salesforce Platform, NEB started by building a custom inventory app in less than 30 days.
+The APIs from the Customer 360 Platform made it possible to do things that no other platform could.
+In fact, using the Customer 360 Platform, NEB started by building a custom inventory app in less than 30 days.
 This app, residing on a tablet on the front of each freezer, allows scientists to authenticate themselves, view available products, open freezers, and scan products for checkout.
-Every step of this process is automated and connected on the back end to Salesforce, where NEB can monitor the products being purchased, send automated purchase confirmation emails, and track new buying trends and interests of scientists in real time on their desktop or the Salesforce1 Mobile App.
+Every step of this process is automated and connected on the back end to Salesforce, where NEB can monitor the products being purchased, send automated purchase confirmation emails, and track new buying trends and interests of scientists in real time on their desktop or Salesforce mobile app.